PanPraescribens/primitive-survival/README.md

  - again -  weir traps arn't working "kind of" The latest version offsets them a little, they still work but look bad.
 Also fishing lure molds will fill up, reset to 0 in a loop @TechRabbit
  - add: config file to disable assets - thanks @techrabbit
  - disappearing fish.
 They will pop off the hook then just go poof before I can pick them up.
 Maybe ice related? - thanks @willrun4fun
+ - can't pick up worms if i'm carrying a container on my back, the Shift-Rclick conflicts with the carry mod - @Amenophiz